KDO-RG/Duplicate-Media-Finder/README.md

 <br>

-Refer to the following comparison table to see the differences between the DEMO, FREE, and PRO editions: duplicate-media-finder.kdo-rg.com/dmf-versions.html
+Refer to the following [comparison table](https://duplicate-media-finder.kdo-rg.com/dmf-versions.html) to see the differences between the DEMO, FREE, and PRO editions:

 ---